-Eating cauliflower: Raw cauliflower offers a high amount of vitamins and nutrients, especially vitamin C and vitamin K, with a good portion of folate, choline and vitamin B6 among many other nutrients.
+Eating cauliflower: Raw cauliflower offers a high amount of vitamins and nutrients, especially vitamin C and vitamin K, with a good portion of folate, choline, and vitamin B6, among many other nutrients.
 Some of its nutrients are recognized in supporting cancer prevention.

-Overcooking the cauliflower reduces its nutritional value and therefore its health benefits.
+Overcooking the cauliflower reduces its nutritional value, and therefore, its health benefits.

-Quick tip: the gentler the cauliflower head is processed the more nutritional value it will provide.
+Quick tip: The gentler the cauliflower head is processed, the more nutritional value it will provide.
 The worst scenario is to cook the florets in boiling water until they mushy and no longer contain these beneficial nutrients.
 The best way to eat cauliflower is to eat it raw.
 But if you can't stomach that stir fry the cauliflower for five to eight minutes, steam it or bake it to get the most out of it.

 Clean only the parts of the cauliflower head that you will be using: Wash the head under lukewarm running water and scrub with a soft vegetable brush.
 To remove any insects soak the cauliflower head down in a bowl with a water solution of salt and vinegar for 10-15 minutes.
 You can almost eliminate pesticide residues by using organically grown produce.

 Cut florets in even sizes for an even steaming, cooking or baking result.
 For more ideas visit Food to Grow on Pinterest.